microsoft/cordova-plugin-code-push/README.md

 - For Android:
   - The platform ```www``` folder is located at: ``` path_to_your_application/platform/android/assets/www```
   - Right click the folder and create a zip archive from it.
-  - Upload the archive to your Android specific deployment in the Code Push service dashboard.
+  - Upload the archive to your Android specific deployment using the Code Push CLI.
 - For iOS:
   - The platform ```www``` folder is located at: ```path_to_your_application/platform/ios/www```
   - Right click the folder and create a zip archive from it.
-  - Upload the archive to you iOS specific deployment in the Code Push service dashboard.
+  - Upload the archive to you iOS specific deployment using the Code Push CLI.

 The service should now return an update when calling ```navigator.codePush.queryUpdate```.